jizusun/jizusun.github.io/_posts/2018-07-21-word-of-the-day.md

 - How was Greg struck by how clearly the line was drawn between the two groups?
 - How did Elizabeth and Sunny react to Jobs's death?
 - How did Greg pay the price for his sister's rejection of the offer from Theranos?
 - What was the Kent's successful campaign on Kickstarter, a crowd-funding website?
-And how did Elizabeth react to this?: She thought Ken had betreyed her.
+And how did Elizabeth react to this?: She thought Ken had betrayed her.
 - How did Kent's departure affect Elizabeth and Greg?
 - When did Greg become fully disillusioned and resolved to leave?
 - Why did John got fired by Sunny?